Sign-SGD via Parameter-Free Optimization: Introduction

-A significant breakthrough in solving this problem arose not from designing advanced learning algorithms, but primarily from the manner in which the algorithms can be applied: distributed learning \citep{konevcny2016federated, mcmahan2017communication, verbraeken2020survey}.
+Models and datasets continue to scale rapidly \citep{vaswani2017attention, hoffmann2022training, alzubaidi2021review}.
+This growth drives steep increases in compute requirements, memory footprint, and wall-clock training time, consequently raising hardware costs.
+These pressures motivate the development of methods that accelerate training and reduce resource usage without sacrificing accuracy.
+A significant breakthrough arose not from designing advanced learning algorithms, but primarily from the manner in which these algorithms can be applied: distributed learning \citep{konevcny2016federated, mcmahan2017communication, verbraeken2020survey}.

-Nevertheless, parallelizing computation on $M$ nodes does not accelerate training in $M$ times.
-This arises from the need for inter-device communication, a key bottleneck in distributed approaches.
+However, distributing training across $M$ nodes does not yield an $M$-fold speedup in practice, as inter-device communication remains a significant bottleneck.

 The reduction of the number of transmitted packages through compression is one of the key techniques to address this issue \citep{seide20141, alistarh2018convergence}.
 Among others, the \textsc{Sign-SGD} method stands out \citep{bernstein2018signsgd}.
-It utilizes an intuitive heuristic by taking the sign of each gradient coordinate (Algorithm \ref{alg:sign-sgd}).
-In the distributed setup, aggregation is performed through a majority vote for each coordinate of the vector of learnable parameters.
-Subsequent advancements of this approach have been presented.
-The error feedback scheme \citep{stich2018sparsified} was introduced in \citep{karimireddy2019error}, and the authors of \citep{safaryan2021stochastic} demonstrated convergence under weaker assumptions.
+Solving the classic optimization problem $\min\limits_{x\in\mathbb R^d} f(x),$ it utilizes an intuitive heuristic that takes the sign of each gradient coordinate (Algorithm \ref{alg:sign-sgd}).
+In the distributed setup, aggregation is performed by a majority vote on the transmitted signs of the gradients.